tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 * The code is mostly being tested on a DE2-115, with two or more local miners configured with the hub, and no external ports.

-* ../Xilinx_cluster tested on a Nexys2 board with a single miner.
+* ../Xilinx_cluster tested on a Nexys2 500K board with a single miner.

 * Nexys2 500K with an external port and 1 miner + DE2-115 with 4
   miners, connected via TTL level serial.

 * Nexys2 500K with external ports and 1 miner + a couple of Spartan 3E
   1600K boards with 5 miners each

+* Four Spartan3E 1600K boards in a daisy chain, each having one slave port and 5 miners.

 To build the code, download and unzip